GoogleChrome/developer.chrome.com/site/en/blog/region-capture/index.md

   - chrome-104
 ---

 The web platform already allows a web app to capture a video track of the current tab.
-It now ships with Region Capture - a mechanism for cropping these video tracks.
-The web app designates a portion of the current tab as its area of interest, and the browser crops away all pixels outside that area.
+It now ships with Region Capture, a mechanism for cropping these video tracks.
+The web app designates a portion of the current tab as its area of interest, and the browser crops all pixels outside that area.

 Web apps could previously crop video tracks “manually”.
 That is, web apps could manipulate each and every single frame directly.
 This was neither robust nor performant.
 Region Capture addresses these shortcomings.
 The web app can now instruct the browser to do the work on its behalf.